-Learning Target NJCCCS or CCS Students will use anatomical principles related to body alignment, body patterning, balance, strength, and coordination in Ballet, Modern, Jazz, and Hip hop dance compositions and performances.
-1. 1.1.12.A.4 2.
-1.2.12.A.CS1 3.
-1.2.12.A.1 2.
-Students will apply cultural and historical events in their art-making that aided the creation of all genres of dance and production as well as devices that will encourage audiences to respond to their works of art.
-4. 1.3.12.A.CS2 5.
-1.3.12.A.2 Students will determine how dance, music, theatre, and visual art have influenced world cultures throughout history.
-6. 1.3.12.A.3 7.
-1.3.12.A.CS4 Students will find their own aesthetic quality, resulting from Ballet, Modern, Jazz, and Hip hop conceptual coherence and from understanding and application of the principle unity of form and content.
-8. 1.3.12.A.4 9.
-1.4.12.A.CS2 10.
-1.4.12.A.3 Students will create Ballet, Modern, Jazz, and Hip hop theme-based solo and ensemble dances that have unity of form and content, conceptual coherence, and aesthetic unity.
-11. 1.4.12.B.2 12.
-1.1.12.A.CS3 13.
-1.1.12.A.CS2 6.
-Students will demonstrate Ballet, Modern, Jazz, and Hip hop dance artistry with technical proficiency, musicality, stylistic nuance, clarity of choreographic intent, and efficiency of movement through the application of proper body mechanics.
-14. 1.3.12.A.1 Student will perform in a dance production that will require collaborative team work, choreographic, technological, design, and performance skill.
-8. Students will collaborate in the design and production of dances that use choreographic structures and incorporate various media and/or technologies.
-9. Students will use contextual clues within different dance techniques to demonstrate the artwork and to reveal artistic intent, enabling the viewer to hypothesize the artist's concept.
-10. Students will develop informed personal responses to an assortment of artworks across multiple genres of dance; Ballet, Modern, Jazz, and Hip hop using historical significance, craftsmanship, cultural context, and originality as criteria for assigning value to the works.
-11. Students will evaluate how an artist's technical proficiency may affect the creation or presentation of a work of art, as well as how the context in which a work is performed or shown may impact perceptions of its significance/meaning.
-12. Students will learn Interpretation of Ballet, Modern, Jazz, and Hip hop in relation to its context.
-13. Students will gain an acute kinesthetic awareness and mastery of composition are essential for creating and interpreting master works of Ballet, Modern, Jazz, and hip hop dance as performance.
-14. Students will integrate and recombine movement vocabulary drawn from a variety of dance genres, using improvisation as a choreographic tool to create solo and ensemble compositions.
+- 1. Students will use anatomical principles related to body alignment, body patterning, balance, strength, and coordination in Ballet, Modern, Jazz, and Hip hop dance compositions and performances. - 2.
+Students will apply cultural and historical events in their art-making that aided the creation of all genres of dance and production as well as devices that will encourage audiences to respond to their works of art. - 3.
+Students will determine how dance, music, theatre, and visual art have influenced world cultures throughout history. - 4.
+Students will find their own aesthetic quality, resulting from Ballet, Modern, Jazz, and Hip hop conceptual coherence and from understanding and application of the principle unity of form and content. - 5.
+Students will create Ballet, Modern, Jazz, and Hip hop theme-based solo and ensemble dances that have unity of form and content, conceptual coherence, and aesthetic unity. - 6.
+Students will demonstrate Ballet, Modern, Jazz, and Hip hop dance artistry with technical proficiency, musicality, stylistic nuance, clarity of choreographic intent, and efficiency of movement through the application of proper body mechanics. - 7.
+Students will perform in a dance production that will require collaborative team work, choreographic, technological, design, and performance skills. - 8.
+Students will collaborate in the design and production of dances that use choreographic structures and incorporate various media and/or technologies.